 The Nurse Anesthesia program is housed in the Eugene Applebaum College of Pharmacy and Health Sciences building, located near the Detroit Medical Center and the Wayne State University School of Medicine.
 Being in such close proximity with the School of Medicine and a wide variety of teaching hospitals allows the program to partner with world-class researchers in order to collaborate on research ideas that will translate into clinical practice.
 We have exceptional faculty and clinical instructors dedicated to the profession of nurse anesthesia and the teaching of students using state-of-the-art teaching facility and anesthesia classrooms.
 We encourage you to peruse our website to learn about the field of anesthesia and ways in which you can pursue a career in Nurse Anesthesia practice.
 After navigating through our website, feel free to contact us if you have any questions.

 History of the Wayne State University Nurse Anesthesia program

 In the spring of 2002, the College of Pharmacy and Allied Health Professions relocated to its current location, under its new name of Eugene Applebaum College of Pharmacy and Health Sciences.
 The college houses four departments: Health Sciences, Applied Health Sciences, Pharmacy Practice and Pharmaceutical Sciences.
 The Nurse Anesthesia program is part of the Department of Health Care Sciences.

-In 2019, the program transitioned to the DNAP curriculum and admitted its first DNAP cohorts in the fall of 2019.
+In Fall 2019, the program transitioned to the DNAP curriculum and admitted its first DNAP cohort.

 An overview of the field of anesthesia and its practice